mclancy96/phrg-rails-nested-forms-readme/README.md

 2. Structure data that a controller action will receive to handle multiple objects
 3. Structure the HTML in `.erb` files that handle nesting
 4. Create a view file that displays the objects back to the user
-5. Create two controller actions that serve up the form and process the data from the form
+5. Create controller actions that serve up the form and process the data from the form

 ## Forms That Create Multiple Objects